replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on April 23, 2024

-### New Features {#new-features-v2024-04-23-1}
+### Bug Fixes {#bug-fixes-v2024-04-23-1}
-* When a user selects a customer-supplied Kubernetes cluster in the support form, the EOL alert will not apply for the latest channel kURL install yaml.
+* When a user selects a customer-supplied Kubernetes cluster in the support form, the end of life (EOL) alert about the deprecated Docker and Weave kURL add-ons will not apply for the latest channel kURL installer.

 ## v2024.04.22-1